nimrossum/research-project/docs/main.typ

-    ```
+    ```,
   ),
 ) <ambiguousListings>

 ==== Second problem: Rename-detection pitfalls <renamePitfalls>

 The LoCC metric can be distorted also by file renames, which may artificially inflate contribution counts, since renaming a file requires little effort but appears as significant line changes.
 Git supports rename detection using a similarity threshold#footnote[https://git-scm.com/docs/git-log#Documentation/git-log.txt-code-Mltngtcode], comparing deleted and added files to identify likely renames, utilized by tools such as Git Truck.
-While Git doesn’t exclude renames by default, this tracking can be used to filter them out manually.
+While Git doesn't exclude renames by default, this tracking can be used to filter them out manually.
 However, rename detection is inherently ambiguous — at what point should we stop treating a change as a rename and instead count it as having deleted the old file and added a new one?#footnote[https://en.wikipedia.org/wiki/Ship_of_Theseus]

 The issue is further exacerbated when developers squash commits, potentially losing rename information.
-Ultimately, it’s a trade-off between overcounting trivial renames and missing substantial, legitimate contributions.
+Ultimately, it's a trade-off between inflating the impact of trivial trivial renames and missing substantial, legitimate contributions.

 ==== Third problem: Automation-driven LoCC spikes <automationDrivenSpikes>